-Our tangible book value as of February 28, 2000 was \$154,706,000, or approximately \$2.36 per share.
-Net tangible book value per share represents the amount of our total assets less total liabilities excluding redeemable common stock, divided by the sum of the number of common shares outstanding plus the number of shares issuable upon exercise of outstanding options regardless of whether such options are currently exercisable.
+Our tangible book value as of February 28, 2000 was \$134,580,000, or approximately \$2.12 per share.
+Net tangible book value per share represents the amount of our total assets less total liabilities excluding redeemable common stock, divided by the sum of the number of common shares outstanding plus the number of shares issuable upon exercise of currently exercisable options.
 Dilution in net tangible book value per share represents the difference between the amount per share paid by purchasers of common shares in this offering and the net tangible book value per common share immediately after the completion of this offering.
-After giving effect to the sale of the 8,600,000 common shares in this offering at an assumed initial public offering price of \$16.00 per share and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our net tangible book value at February 28, 2000 would have been \$281,706,000, or approximately \$3.80 per share.
-This represents an immediate increase in net tangible book value of \$1.44 per share to existing shareholders and an immediate dilution in net tangible book value of \$12.20 per share to purchasers of common shares in this offering.
+After giving effect to the sale of the 8,600,000 common shares in this offering at an assumed initial public offering price of \$16.00per share and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our net tangible book value at February 28, 2000 would have been \$261,580,000, or approximately \$3.63 per share.
+This represents an immediate increase in net tangible book value of \$1.51 per share to existing shareholders and an immediate dilution in net tangible book value of \$12.37 per share to purchasers of common shares in this offering.
 The following table illustrates this dilution on a per share basis:

-Assumed initial public offering price per share \$16.00 Net tangible book value per share as of February 28, 2000 Increase in net tangible book value per share attributable \$2.36 to new investors 1.44 Net tangible book value per share after offering 3.80 Dilution in net tangible book value per share to new investors \$12.20 =====
+Net tangible book value per share as of February 28, 2000.
+Increase in net tangible book value per share attributable to new investors 1.51 Net tangible book value per share after offering 3.63 Dilution in net tangible book value per share to new investors \$12.37